 More surprises!
-Way in the back, on the other side of my garden is a dead-end path that passes by the Ageratum Blue Horizon to the stand of Monarda didyma.
-The old basil plants had been removed and layers of Sweet Annie had been placed on the fresh earth.
+Way in the back, on the other side of my garden is a deadend path that passes by the Ageratum Blue Horizon to the stand of Monarda didyma.
+The faded basil plants had been removed and layers of Sweet Annie had been placed on the fresh earth.
 A tiny white fabric tent was erected right on the straw in my garden path.
 The tent poles were twigs with felt banners at the tops.
-There must have been a party about to begin.
+It looked like there was a party about to begin.
 Birch tabletops were set with acorn cap bowls filled with greens and red berries.
 Soft blossoms of pearly everlasting and red rubin basil were spread over the floor of the tent.
-It looked like a glad celebration was about to begin.
+It smelled heavenly.
 I imagined trumpets sounding and the jingle of little bells.
 I wished I could have stayed through the night to see what would happen next.
 This morning, I checked the scene again.
 The tables were tipped over.
 The bowls were on the ground.
 The tiny tent was still up.